 There is nothing more satisfying to enjoy the perfect Chinese roast chicken with super crispy skin.

 I know there is nothing simpler than roast chicken.
-However, you do need to know certain tricks if you want a have crispy skin and tender meat underneath.
+However, you need to know certain tricks if you want this crispy skin chicken with tender meat underneath.

-And it can be more satisfying to roast a Chinese flavor chicken with crispy golden brown skin, gleaming and juicy.
+And it can be more satisfying to make a crispy roast chicken with golden brown skin, gleaming and juicy.

 “I had posted the Chinese roasted chicken recipe two years ago.
 I spent the last few days in the kitchen to revisit the recipe and completely rewrote this article.